savannahghi/shared_ui_components/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for this project, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [the list of already proposed enhancements](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/savannahghi/shared_ui_components/blob/main/.github/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

 - **Check the [project changelog](https://github.com/)** for tips — you might discover that the enhancement is already in the works and(or) is available in this or a previous version.
 Most importantly, check if you're using [the latest version of this project](https://github.com/#update-to-the-latest-version).
-- **Check if there's already [a package](https://atom.io/packages) which provides that enhancement among the list of related projects.**
-- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3)** to see if the enhancement has already been suggested.
+- **Perform a [cursory search](https://github.com/search?q=org:savannahghi+shared_ui_components)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?